All about 23 Things

 What is 23 Things?

-23 Things is a self-directed course, run as part of Engage: Social Media Michaelmas, that aims to expose you to a range of digital tools that could help you in your personal and professional development as a researcher, academic, student or in another role.
+23 Things is a self-directed course, run as part of the Engage programme, that aims to expose you to a range of digital tools that could help you in your personal and professional development as a researcher, academic, student or in another role.
 The aim is for you to spend a little time each week over Michaelmas Term, building up and expanding your skills.
 Each week, we’ll talk about one or more of the tools/tasks from our 23 Things programme and encourage you to try it out and reflect on it.
 We hope that the programme presents a realistic challenge and will allow you to fit it into your schedule.
 23 Things for Research is inspired by the first 23 Things Oxford and based on the original 23 Things program which ran at the Public Library of Charlotte & Mecklenburg County in the USA in 2006.

 Who is it for?